zanreal-labs/legal/en/legal/privacy.md

     9. Analyze website performance, track traffic, and measure marketing effectiveness;
     10. Scan source code for potential issues and security vulnerabilities;

-3. Interact with us in any way, including registering for, attending, or otherwise partaking in our events, accelerators, learning portals, or webinars (collectively, "Marketing Activities").
+3. Interact with us in any way, including learning portals and other marketing communications (collectively, "Marketing Activities").

 This Privacy Notice does not apply to: